United States

 The Bengal cat is a domesticated cat breed created from hybrids of domestic cats and the Asian leopard cat.
 Bengals have a wild appearance with large spots, rosettes, and a light/white belly.

 With a coat that mimics the dappled sunlight of a jungle floor and the athletic grace of its wild ancestors, the Bengal cat is a living work of art.
-Far more than just a pretty face, this breed combines its exotic appearance with a dynamic, dog-like personality, offering a pet experience that is both visually breathtaking and endlessly entertaining.
-They are the perfect fusion of the untamed wilderness and devoted companionship.
+Far more than just a beautiful pet, this breed combines an exotic appearance with a dynamic, dog-like personality, offering a feline experience that is both visually breathtaking and endlessly entertaining.
+If you are looking for the perfect fusion of untamed wilderness and devoted domestic companionship, the Bengal cat stands in a league of its own.

-The Bengal's story begins not in the dense jungles of Asia, but in the United States, born from a visionary breeding program.
-In the 1960s and 70s, geneticist Jean Mill pioneered the effort to create a domestic cat with the stunning physical markings of the wild Asian leopard cat.
-The goal was never to create a wild pet, but to preserve the leopard cat's beautiful coat patterns in a safe, friendly, and domesticated feline.
-Through careful, selective breeding with domestic shorthairs, the Bengal breed was established, officially recognized by The International Cat Association (TICA) in the 1980s.
-This unique heritage is the source of their breathtaking looks and their extraordinary energy.
+The Bengal's story begins not in the dense jungles of Asia but in the United States, born from a visionary breeding program.
+In the 1960s and '70s, geneticist Jean Mill pioneered the effort to create a domestic cat with the stunning physical markings of the wild Asian leopard cat.
+The goal was to preserve the leopard cat's beautiful coat patterns in a safe, friendly, and domesticated feline.
+Through careful, selective breeding with domestic shorthairs, the Bengal breed was established and officially recognized by The International Cat Association (TICA) in the 1980s.
+This unique heritage is the source of its breathtaking looks and extraordinary energy.

 | Property | Value |